danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

       DATE_PART('day',create_date) = 01;
 ```

+![4 10](Media/4-10.png)

 Notice the plan does a **Seq Scan** on *customer* with a cost of 28.47.

-![4 10](Media/4-10.png)

 It is reading the whole table even when an index exists on *create_date*.
 Why?

-One possible reason could be the tipping point discussed in previous section.
+One possible reason could be the tipping point discussed in the previous section.

 Another possible reason is that for some reason the expression in the WHERE clause is non sargable: Even when there is an index on *create_date*, in the WHERE clause the search condition uses a function on *create_date*.
 The index is on *create_date*, not DATE_PART('year',create_date) or DATE_PART('month',create_date) or DATE_PART('day',create_date), so PostgreSQL has no option other than scanning the table.